ShantayMarch/CIT3606WebProgramming/README.md

-# template for CIT 3606
+# CIT 3606 repo for Shantay March

-Use this template to make your repo holding all the labs for this class
+Use this template to make your repo holding all the labs for this class.

-Change this readme text to your name and class
+git config --global "marchs@student.elms.edu" git config --global "ShantayMarch"